 It's not boring!
-Here are the top 13 things to do in Podgorica - by the locals...
+Find out the top 13 things to do in Podgorica.

 It’s been called the most boring city in Europe.
 But there are some really good things to do in Podgorica – if you know where to look.

-Step out of the central city and you'll find a vibrant town that includes ancient history, plenty of green spaces and a flourishing arts scene.
+Step out of the central city and you'll find a vibrant city that includes ancient history, plenty of green spaces and a flourishing arts scene.

 You can walk over the bridge and around the ruins of the fortifications.
 Unfortunately, there’s been no investment to preserve the ruins and there’s a lot of litter.
 Still, it’s a pretty area around the Ribnica River and if you like history and ruins, this is a must-see while in Podgorica.